 Following the lead of several states’ conservation efforts, the federal government enacted national water flow standards in the U.S. Energy Policy Act of 1992.
 It set minimum efficiency standards for toilets, faucets, urinals, and showers.
 Under the new law shower heads were not to exceed a flow rate of more than 2.5 gallons per minute (GPM) at a water pressure of 80 pounds per square inch (psi).

 People find that a shower flowing at 2.5 GPM is the minimum for a satisfying experience.
 It’s enough water to feel thoroughly wet and adequate to rinse off soap and shampoo.
 Though not every shower head design performs well even at this moderately high rate.

-However, with many states needing to conserve even more water and showers accounting for more than a third of household indoor water usage, a new generation of even more efficient shower heads have been introduced.
+However, states need to conserve even more water from showers.
+A new generation of more efficient shower heads are being introduced.
 In order to earn the EPA’s WaterSense certification, a shower head must use 2.0 GPM or less.
-Some of the new low flow heads are rated at even lower flow rates, such as 1.8, 1.5 and the new 1.25 GPM.
+High Sierra has low flow heads that are rated at very low flow rates, such as 1.8, 1.5 and the new 1.25 GPM.
 These flow rates save significantly more water.

 But this extra conservation has a noticeable cost.
-In order to achieve this lower rate, most manufacturers have kept the standard flow dampening regulator design and simply made the holes in the shower head smaller.
-The result is an even more constricted spray, with bigger gaps between the water jets and a less satisfying overall experience.
+To achieve this lower rate, manufacturers have kept the standard flow dampening regulator design and made the holes in the shower head smaller.
+The result is an even more constricted spray.
+This causes bigger gaps between the water jets and a less satisfying overall experience.

 Some showerhead makers have also aerated their sprays, adding air to the shower water to try to fill in the gaps.
 As a result, their sprays are frequently misty, which feels less “wet”.
 Finally, because the holes are smaller, they also tend to clog up faster, from the fine particles that used to pass more freely through the old shower heads.